-The local topography within the project area is slightly rolling with no defined drainage courses.
+The local topography within the project area is slightly rolling to the west and east with no defined drainage courses, but generally surface drainage is to the south.
 (Figure 6).
 The project area, in general, slopes away from the top of the canal berm to the southeast.
 The western portion of the project area (golf course) slopes to the south.
-The elevation ranges from approximately 1,035 to 1,015 meters.
+The elevation ranges from approximately 1,042 to 1,074 meters.